socale/firstpkg/README.md

 firstpkg
 ========

-The goal of firstpkg is to create my first package
+The goal of firstpkg is to create my first R package.
+Very interesting given that I take advantage of this opportunity for used Git andGithub

 Example
 -------